 For two glorious months, the world of my fantasies spilled out into the everyday.
 It bathed reality’s cold, hard truth in the soft shimmer of tinsel, in the glow of the twinkle lights and electric candles that lit up the long, dark nights of early winter.
 Most importantly of all, everyone took part in this fantasy of mine — the stores, the television programmers, the public library, my teachers and yes, the Catholic church, too.
 Hell, even that nasty school crossing guard had one of those Santa pins on the lapel of her uniform; the kind whose nose lit up when you pulled on the cord hanging below.

 Lonely children and Christmas go together so well for a reason: their need for the beauty of the season keeps its true spirit alive.
-Its not really about expensive gifts or even the obligatory holiday parties.
-Its about finding a moment in the year when people think just a little bit harder about doing something for those around them, about finding in themselves the will to be kind.
+It’s not really about expensive gifts or even the obligatory holiday parties.
+It’s about finding a moment in the year when people think just a little bit harder about doing something for those around them, about finding in themselves the will to be kind.

 It’s no wonder that one of my favorite Christmas movies is Val Lewton’s Curse of the Cat People (1944, dir.
 Gunther von Fritsch & Robert Wise).
-It’s the story of an odd and solitary little girl named Amy (Ann Carter) who finds her only friend in a person that no one else seems able to see.
+This is the story of an odd and solitary little girl named Amy (Ann Carter) who finds her only friend in a person that no one else seems able to see.

 The movie pretends to be a sequel to Lewton’s Cat People (1942).
 That movie’s heroine, Irena (Simone Simon) died in its final scene.
 Whether or not she actually changed into a panther when aroused was never entirely clear.
 But now her widower has remarried, moved to Connecticut and had a daughter: Amy.